addisonlynch/iexfinance/docs/source/sandbox.rst

 .. note:: Test keys (beginning with ``Tsk`` and ``Tpk``) must be used with the sandbox environment.
 To obtain these keys, select the "Viewing test data" toggler on the left side of the IEX Cloud console.

 .. _`sandbox environment`: https://iexcloud.io/docs/api/#sandbox

+The sandbox environment is recommended for testing purposes.
+Messages used in the sandbox environment will not count against a user's monthly message limit.